 Over the years, the most common question customers ask is; which liner is better?
 A 20mil liner or a thicker liner such as a 27mil, 28mil, or 30mil?

 We have sought answers from many different liner manufacturers, pool builders, and retailers and most do not believe thickness is a factor in most cases.
-It is my recommendation that you choose your pool liner based off the pattern you like best.
-We wouldn't pass up your pattern of choice due to thickness.So why would you choose a liner because of thickness?
+It is our recommendation that you choose your pool liner based off the pattern you like best, instead of passing up your pattern of choice due to thickness.So why would you choose a liner because of thickness?

 Many professional builders actually prefer 20mil liners because they have more elasticity which helps them fit better in some cases.
 Thicker liners tend to be less pliable and much heavier which can make the installation more difficult.
 A proper fitting 20 mil liner will outlast an improper fitting thicker liner.
 There can be advantages to thicker liners though.
 27mil and thicker liners can help protect against abrasive pool surfaces and provide additional puncture protection.
 Normally liners do not fail due to either issue, however, in some cases thickness can be an added benefit.